-- Early voting begins no earlier than the third Wednesday before an election, and ends no later than 7:00 p.m. on the last Friday before the election. - Each one-stop voting site across the county must be open at that same location throughout the early voting period. - Each day that the voting sites are open, the sites must be open uniformly throughout the county. - Establish hours for one-stop voting sites to be open as follows: - o Monday through Friday 7:00 a.m. until 7:00 p.m. - Saturday and Sunday County board of elections are able to set hours for early voting on these days.
+- Early voting begins no earlier than the third Wednesday before an election, and ends no later than 7:00 p.m. on the last Friday before the election. - Each one-stop voting site across the county must be open at that same location throughout the early voting period. - Each day that the voting sites are open, the sites must be open uniformly throughout the county. - Establish hours for one-stop voting sites to be open as follows:

+- Monday through Friday 7:00 a.m. until 7:00 p.m. - Saturday and Sunday County board of elections are able to set hours for early voting on these days.
 If a county board of elections opens a one-stop voting site on Saturdays or Sundays during the early voting period, then all sites would be required to open for the same hours uniformly throughout the county on Saturdays or Sundays, respectively.

-BILL ANALYSIS: The bill would make the following changes to the hours for early one-stop voting, effective August 1, 2019:
+BILL ANALYSIS: The bill would make the following changes to the hours for early one-stop voting:

-- Require early one-stop voting sites to be open no earlier than the third Thursday before an election through 1:00 P.M. on the last Saturday before the election. - Permit counties to opt to open early one-stop voting sites from 1:00 P.M. until 5:00 P.M. on the last Saturday before the election.
+- Require early one-stop voting sites to be open no earlier than the third Thursday before an election through 2:00 P.M. on the last Saturday before the election. - Require counties to open early one-stop voting sites from 8:00 A.M. until 2:00 P.M. on the last Saturday before the election. - For elections held between January 1, 2020 and August 1, 2020 only, require all early one-stop voting sites to be open from 8:30 A.M. to 6:30 P.M. each weekday.